WuShichao/GREAT/README.md

 ************************************************************************

-  This code computes the oscillation modes (eigenmodes) of a spherically symmetric self-gravitating object.
+  This code computes the oscillation modes (eigenmodes) of a spherically symmetric self-gravitating object in gerenal relativity.
 It has been developed to study the oscillation modes (p, g and f-modes) of proto-neutron stars formed in the collapse of the cores of massive stars.
 A detailed description of the equations implemented can be found at: